 This disorder is not a specific illness and the term used refers to the damage of autonomic nerves.

 The condition will disrupt the communication between the brain and parts of the autonomic nervous system such as seat glands, heart and blood vessels.

 This miscommunication can lead to the abnormal performance of some of the involuntary activities.

-Autonomic neuropathy has been found to be a complication in a number of illnesses but it is more common in diabetes.
+Diabetic Autonomic Neuropathy has been found to be a complication in a number of illnesses but it is more common in diabetes.
 The signs and symptoms of diabetic autonomic neuropathy will depend on the nerves affected.

 As aforementioned the signs and symptoms will vary according to the affected nerves.
 Most patients complain of the following symptoms:

 Urinary problems – these may include problems such as difficulty in starting urination, inability to empty the bladder completely and urinary incontinence, which may cause urinary tract infections.

 Sexual difficulties – men will have erectile dysfunction which will include the disability to achieve or maintain an erection, ejaculation problems when women will have virginal dryness and difficulties in arousal and orgasms